dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

         File bamstats_report = "bamstats_report.zip"
     }

-The runtime section is very important to Dockstore.
+The runtime section is very important.
 It is here where we define what Docker image to use to run the task in.
 We also define how much memory the Docker container should use.
+There are other arguments we could put here, such as using the ``disks`` argument to indicate how much disk space should be allocated for the task, but we will keep it simple for now.

+.. note:: Some WDL execution engines will ignore certain things in the runtime section, depending what kind of backend you are running on.
+For example, the Google Cloud-specific ``preemptible`` (which we do not include in this bamstats WDL, but is sometimes used in workflows) would be ignored if you are running on AWS.

 ::